tidbcloud/setup-tidbcloud-cli/README.md

 ## Usage

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.
 When running on `windows-latest` the shell should be set to Bash.
+See [Prerequisites](#prerequisites) on how to get API key and then set them to repository secrets.

 ```yaml
 uses: tidbcloud/setup-tidbcloud-cli@v0